Charlie Fox book seven

 The last person that ex-Special Forces soldier turned bodyguard, Charlie Fox, ever expected to self-destruct was her own father, an eminent consultant surgeon.
 But when Charlie unexpectedly sees him admitting to gross professional misconduct on a New York news program, she can't just stand by and watch his downfall.

-"captures readers on the first page and doesn't let go − highly recommended"
+"…captures readers on the first page and doesn't let go—highly recommended."Library Journal starred review

 But those behind Foxcroft's fall from grace have not bargained on Charlie's own ruthless streak.
 A deadly professional who's always struggled to keep her killer instinct under control, this time she has very personal reasons for wanting to neutralise the threat to her reluctant principal.
 And when the threads of the conspiracy reach deep into a global corporation with almost unlimited resources, the battle is going to be bitter and bloody.